France-ioi/algorea-devdoc/ops/new_instance.md

 # Creating a new instance

-This document is mainly a memo for not forgetting steps when trying to install a new instance (db + backend + frontend), it barely explains the reasons behind these operations.
+This document is mainly a memo for not forgetting steps when trying to install a new instance (db + backend + frontend).
+It barely explains the reasons behind these operations.
 Reasons have to be found in the project repositories directly, in ops best-practices, or in my head🤷‍♂️.
 Many of these steps may only apply if you do the same kind of setup as ours (very AWS specific).

+## Required from others

+- the domain name (then adding the domain name and TXT entry for the certificate)
+- the supported languages and the default one
+- the login-module client id and secret
+- `itemPlatformId` to communicate with tasks
+- the title on top left (inc. language-specific ones) for the frontend
+- whether skills are enabled

 ## SSL / DNS

 - create a new certificate in the same region as the load balancer (+ TXT entry in the DNS to validate it)
 - create a new DNS entry to the load balancer

 ## Database

 Run the following action as a db admin.
-I suppose the new instance is called "myinstance".
+I suppose the new instance is called "myinstance" (short token to be chosen).

 ### Create the user/database
 ```
+CREATE USER 'alg-myinstance-backend'@'%' IDENTIFIED BY '...'; # for the backend API
-CREATE USER 'algorea-myinstance'@'%' IDENTIFIED BY '...';
+CREATE USER 'alg-myinstance-admin'@'%' IDENTIFIED BY '...'; # for migration and commands
-CREATE DATABASE algorea_myinstance;
+CREATE DATABASE alg_myinstance_prod;
+GRANT SELECT, INSERT, UPDATE, DELETE, DROP, CREATE TEMPORARY TABLES ON `alg_myinstance_prod`.* TO `alg-myinstance-backend`@`%`;
-GRANT ALL PRIVILEGES ON algorea_myinstance.* TO 'algorea-myinstance'@'%';
+GRANT ALL PRIVILEGES ON alg_myinstance_prod.* TO 'alg-myinstance-admin'@'%';
 ```

 ### Create the db schema: